 Young Adult Addiction Recovery in North Carolina

 Red Oak Recovery® offers a range of traditional and holistic addiction treatment programs for young men and women.
 Our individualized approach helps drive healing, sustained sobriety, and peace of mind in a way that’s right for each client, and we focus on nutrition and addiction throughout your stay.
-Call 866.457.7426to learn more about our facility, staff, and programs or inquire about insurance coverage for your residential addiction treatment.
+Call 866.457.7426to learn more about our facility, staff, and programs or inquire about insurance coverage for your addiction treatment.